microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         ![](../../documents/media/enable-semantic-search.png)

       * __Note__: Before moving forward with the instructions, choose one of the following 2 options to configure and perform Search Indexing.
 Option A outlines a programmatic approach using Python within the Azure Command Line Interface (CLI) in Azure Cloud Shell.
 Option B outlines how to use the Azure Portal for a GUI-based experience.
 If a GUI-based Portal approach is preferred, skip to Option B (above the next screenshot titled "Import data").

     *   __Option A (Programmatic Approach)__: Create a Search Index, Semantic Configuration and Index a few documents using an automated script.
 The script can be run multiple times without any side effects.
         Run the below commands to configure the python environment.
-If running in the [Azure Command Line Interface (CLI)](https://portal.azure.com/#cloudshell/), the conda installation lines (3-4) below can be removed, and the backslashes can be updated to be forwardslashes. <repo> should be substituted with the repo URL (e.g. https://github.com/microsoft/OpenAIWorkshop.git).
+If running in the [Azure Command Line Interface (CLI)](https://portal.azure.com/#cloudshell/), the conda installation lines (3-4) below can be removed. <repo> should be substituted with the repo URL (e.g. https://github.com/microsoft/OpenAIWorkshop.git).

             git clone <repo>